We are hiring a PostDoc!

 Application materials: To apply, please submit the following materials:

-1. CV, including a list of publications
+1. CV, including a list of publications.

 How to apply: Please email application materials in a single PDF to Todd Roberts: todd.roberts@Biology.utah.edu; cc Denise Dearing: denise.dearing@utah.edu.
 Put “Postdoc application-Dearing lab” in the subject line.
-For full consideration, please submit application materials by February 15, 2025.
-Position can begin as early as May 15, 2025.

-Scientific and cultural environment: The School of Biological Sciences comprises a diverse and vibrant group of laboratories, with research interests ranging from environmental biology to biochemistry.
-The genetics and developmental biology communities are strong on the University of Utah main and medical school campuses and offer numerous opportunities for collaboration.
-The growing evolutionary genetics and genomics community on campus is especially interactive.
-The University of Utah is located in beautiful (and affordable) Salt Lake City, with easy access to world-class entertainment and recreation.
-Salt Lake City and nearby Park City are home to the annual Sundance Film Festival and a year-round cinema scene, as well as outstanding restaurants and brewpubs.
-Several national parks are located within a just few hours’ drive, and the university is within a 40-minute drive of at least six major alpine skiing and snowboarding resorts, including venues of the 2002 Olympics.
+The University of Utah is located in beautiful Salt Lake City, with easy access to world-class entertainment and recreation.
+Utah has 5 national parks, and the university is within a 40-minute drive of at least six major alpine skiing and snowboarding resorts, including venues of the 2002 Olympics.
 Hiking and mountain biking trails begin essentially on campus.
 Outside Magazine recently called Salt Lake City “one of the nation's most underrated outdoor meccas.”
-The city is also a major airline hub, with non-stop flights throughout North America and Europe (Paris, Amsterdam).
+There are numerous performing art venues such as the Utah Symphony & Opera and Broadway at the Eccles theater.
+The city is also a major airline hub (Delta), with non-stop flights throughout North America and Europe, Asia (Paris, Amsterdam, Seoul).

 Nondiscrimination & accessibility statement: The University of Utah does not discriminate on the basis of race, color, religion, national origin, sex, age, status as a disabled individual, sexual orientation, gender identity/expression, genetic information or protected veteran’s status, in employment, treatment, admission, access to educational programs and activities, or other University benefits or services.